salsitu/bonkers-bdsa-project/README.md

 Note: This also works in Windows Subsystem for Linux (WSL).

 ## Start client session
-Open you preferred web browser and navigate to the following URL:
+Open your preferred web browser and navigate to the following URL:
 ```text
 https://localhost:5001
 ```

+## Please note!
+If you experience an error running the script, it may be because the program attempts to connect to the database before the docker container has finished initialising.
+If so, please try increasing the delay in the script and try again.
+(It can be found on line 16 in the powershell script, and on line 15 in the bash script.)